+safety of your children, protect them from harm and r living situation where they are placed while they are care. of your case plan, assist you in complying with the case ork with you to adjust the plan if needed. eunite with your children if the family court allows reunification. • Make another plan for the long-term safety of your children if reunification with you is not possible.
 Immigration lawyer Family lawyer Defense lawyer Who does he/she work for?
-You You You Is what I say confidential?
+You You You ls what I say confidential?
 Yes Yes Yes How do I get one?
 By finding a volunteer lawyer who will work for free, or hire and pay for a one.
 By finding a volunteer lawyer, by hiring a lawyer or, if you cannot afford one, by asking the family court to appoint one for you.
 By hiring a lawyer or, if you cannot afford one, by asking the criminal court to appoint one for you.
 What is the lawyer's job?
-Your lawyer helps you understand your rights and options, works to accomplish your goals for your case and protects your legal rights.
-What can I expect the lawyer to do?
-Respond to your calls and requests for assistance and information within a reasonable amount of time.
+What can I expect the Your lawyer helps you understand your rights and options, works to accomplish your goals for your case and protects your legal rights.
+Respond to your calls and requests for assistance and information lawyer to do? within a reasonable amount of time.
 Be prepared for and attend every hearing.
-Talk with you before help you prepare. e hearings to understan d what you want and to Help you understan happen next. d what happens during hearings and what will File all necessary documents and motions on time.
+Talk with you before hearings to understand what you want and to help you prepare.
+Help you understand what happens during heat happen next. hearings and what will File all necessary documents and motions on time.
 Be available to attend non-court meetings on your behalf.
-Represent you and other meetings. advocate for your posit ion in court and Explain clearly all y disadvantages of ea our options and the advach one. vantages or
+Represent you and other meetings. advocate for your posit ion in court and Explain clearly all years disadvantages of ears our options and the adv ach one. vantages or Who does he/she work for?
+The governmen ls what I say confidential?
+No. Check with your consulate , stay in the U.S. How do I contact my consulate?
+In detention you information for What is the consulate's job?
+To assist citizens U.S. and to help How can the consulate help me?
+Issue official Help to obtain Register U.S. Mediate with Help its citize Help identify help with cas May be able to home country CHILD'S SLAWYE R OR LAW / GUARDIAN UUANDIAN Who does he/she work for?
+Your child or ch Is what I say confidential?
+No How do I get one?
+The family cou children to help children's best What is the children's lawyer's job?
+To protect ye To work for enough and What can I expect the children's lawyer to do?
+This lawyer wo lawyer works f their best inter ent of your country.